Olympus E-M10 III vs Panasonic TZ200

 It is notable that the E-M10 III has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-M10 III and the TZ200 are recent models that are part of the current product line-up.
-The E-M10 III replaced the earlier Olympus E-M10 II, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M10 III and the Panasonic TZ200?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.